aukilabs/posemesh/README.md

 ## Contributors:

-This project is currently managed by [Auki Labs](https://auki.ai), but we welcome contributions from the community!
+The posemesh is an open protocol built by the community.
+It is currently managed by [Auki Labs](https://auki.ai).
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.

 **- Fork the Repository:** Start by forking the repository and creating a new branch for your feature or bugfix.